 Don’t strain to have a bowel movement.

 Ask your healthcare provider about using a stool softener.
-If you are breastfeeding, ask before you take any medicine.

 Here are some tips to make you more comfortable: